 Fledging time: 29-34 days

-Habitat and Distribution: Being such elusive and nocturnal creatures Long-eared Owls are very difficult to monitor and survey and it is likely that there are more present than recorded.
+Being such elusive and nocturnal creatures Long-eared Owls are very difficult to monitor and survey, and it is likely that there are more present than recorded.
 Breeding season distribution shows a northerly and easterly focus, although birds are recorded breeding over the whole country, including off-shore islands and right over Ireland, where it is much more frequent.
 Nesting invariably occurs in conifers, so areas of conifer plantations such as Thetford Forest in East Anglia are hotspots for the species.
 Despite this, in some areas Long-eared Owls will nest in shelter belts, deciduous woodland or even scrub.
-In winter many Long-eared Owls from continental Europe visit us and these birds can sometimes be very approachable.
+In winter many Long-eared Owls from continental Europe visit us, and these birds can sometimes be very approachable.
 Every year there are records of newly arrived birds roosting out in the open on garden fences, or other equally obvious locations.
 Long-eared Owls in winter tend to roost communally, often in hedges or patches of scrub.

-Merlin
+Common name: Merlin

-Falco columbarius
+Scientific name: Falco columbarius

 Size: Average 28cm, wingspan 56cm.
-Females (230g) larger than males (180g).
+Females (230g) larger than males (180g)

-Status.
-Resident breeder.
-Passage/winter visitor.
+Status: Resident breeder.
+Passage/winter visitor

 Conservation status: RED (Due to historical population and range decline).

-Nesting: British birds most commonly nest in simple scrapes on the ground in amongst dense heather, or on rock outcrops, but tree nesting in old corvid or raptor nests is well-recorded and some birds will even nest on buildings within its wider world range.
-As with many birds of prey the female does most if not all of the incubating.
+British birds most commonly nest in simple scrapes on the ground in amongst dense heather, or on rock outcrops, but tree nesting in old corvid or raptor nests is well-recorded and some birds will even nest on buildings within its wider world range.
+As with many birds of prey the female does most if not all the incubating.

 Number of eggs: 4-5